Sachin-Sagar/firrst_AI_agent/README.md

 # AI Coding Agent

-This project is a Python-based AI coding agent that can intelligently interact with your file system.
-It is designed to be a powerful and safe assistant for developers, capable of understanding requests, performing actions like reading and writing code, and executing Python scripts, all while maintaining a secure and transparent record of its changes.
+This project is a Python-based AI coding agent powered by the **Groq API** and **Llama 3.1**.
+It is designed to be a powerful and safe assistant for developers, capable of intelligently interacting with your file system.
+It can understand requests, perform actions like reading and writing code, running Python scripts, and searching the web, all while maintaining a secure and transparent record of its actions.

+The agent follows a clean, refactored architecture that makes it easy to maintain and extend with new tools.

 ---

 ## ⭐ Key Features

+* **⚡ Blazing Fast:** Uses the Groq API for near-instantaneous model responses.
+* **📂 File System Access:** Can read, write, and list files to perform coding tasks directly.
+* **🤖 Script Execution:** Ability to run Python scripts (e.g., running tests, builds) and analyze their output.
-* **Web Searching**: The agent can search the web to find up-to-date information, like library documentation or error solutions.
+* **🌐 Web Searching:** Can search the web using the Google Custom Search API to find documentation or error solutions.
-* **File and Directory Listing**: The agent can list the files and directories in your project, giving you a quick overview of your codebase.
-* **File Content Reading**: You can ask the agent to read the contents of a specific file, and it will return the content as a string.
-* **Safe File Writing**: The agent can write new code to a file or update existing ones.
-* **Automated Backups and Change-logs**: This is a critical safety feature.
-Before the agent overwrites any existing file, it automatically:
+* **🛡️ Safe & Secure:**
+    * **Sandboxed:** All file operations are constrained to a specific working directory (`calculator/` by default).
-    1. Creates a timestamped backup of the original file in a `backups/` directory.
+    * **Automated Backups:** Automatically creates a timestamped backup of any file before modification.
-    2. Generates a detailed change-log in Markdown format, which includes the initial prompt, the agent's plan, and the rationale behind the changes.
-    3. Saves this change-log to the `backups/` directory with a corresponding timestamp.
-* **Python Script Execution**: One of the most powerful features of the agent is its ability to run Python scripts and capture their output, allowing you to test code on the fly.
-* **Extensible Function Set**: The agent's capabilities are defined in the `functions/` directory.
-You can easily add new Python scripts to this directory to extend the agent's functionality.
-* **Pre-built Calculator**: The project comes with a pre-built command-line calculator as an example of a self-contained sub-project that the agent can interact with.
+    * **Change-logs:** Generates a detailed log explaining the "why" behind any file change.
+* **📝 Comprehensive Logging:** Every agent run—including the initial prompt, all model thoughts, function calls, and results—is saved to a timestamped file in the `logs/` directory for easy debugging.
+* **🔧 Easily Extensible:** Designed with a clean "registry" pattern.
+Adding new tools is as simple as creating a function and adding it to the `tool_registry.py` file.

 ---